shamgang/filechat/README.md

     ```
     npm install -g @azure/web-pubsub-tunnel-tool
     ```
-1. In an Azure Web PubSub service instance, create a hub `filechat` with an event handler with default settings.
+1. In an Azure Web PubSub service instance, add the Web PubSub Service Owner role to your identity, and create a hub `filechat` with an event handler with default settings.
 Set the URL Template to the following:

     ```
     tunnel:///runtime/webhooks/webpubsub